ketvok/Draw/README.md

 > **This application is a work in progress.** Features may change, and bugs may exist.

 ## Features
-- Two drawing tools: Pen and Eraser
+- Three drawing tools: Pen, Eraser and Brush

 - Each tool has 4 size options, unique to the tool